emaanr/notes/Programming/Python/infodump.md

     - Range
       - `range`

-> Note: Python **_does not_** have commands that support For-Each loops the same way other languages might, but there are ways to achieve the same result using just a For loop.
+> Note: Python **_does not_** have native support for For-Each loops the same way other languages might, but there are ways to achieve the same result using just a For loop.
 The `for-in` functions very similarly to `for-each` except `for-in` iterates over every element while `for-each` may not necessarily.

 #### Looping through String